-At least for me, when I was working in person, our office was nearly spotless.
+When I was working in person- our office was nearly spotless.
 I never felt overwhelmed by clutter or mess.
 It’s important to bring that vibe into our homes too.

 Not only will this help with your workflow, but overall your home will feel much better to spend time in and stagnant energy won’t have as many spaces to linger.